personal-ai/whitepaper/README.md

 ## Use Cases

+[TODO]

 ### Creator Personal AI Utility

-Traditionally, creators are those who could synthesize many thoughts and ideas and produce into a creator piece for their fans to consume and engage with their art or creation.
-However, who can be a creator is based on what tools are available to people at what times to unlock a specific group to express and convey they creativity.
-Examples include: video creatives on youtube platform, thoughts on twitter, express videos on tiktok, photos on instagram, written thoughts on substack or medium, a comprehensive coverage on books via audible etc; Each of them serve a specific creative.
-With the advent of NFTs, it has become a platform for artists to create digital presence.
+Traditionally, creators synthesize many thoughts and ideas and produce pieces of content for their fans to consume and engage with.
+However, creators are reliant on the tools platforms available to them to unlock the ability to express and convey their creativity.
+Examples include: videos on Youtube and TikTok, thoughts on Twitter, photos on Instagram, written pieces on Substack or Medium, books via Audible, etc. Each of these serve a specific creative.
+NFTs have also become a platform for artists to create and monetize their digital presence.

-Fans of creators consume creator content in the form of Books, Audios, Blogs, Videos, and now AIs:
+Fans of creators consume creator content in the form of Books, Audios, Blogs, Videos, and now **AIs**:
 - Books ->  authored, owned, distributed -> paper, e-reader, narrated -> print, kindle, audible
 - Audios -> branded, owned,  event driven -> radio, podcasts, panels -> FM, spotify, speaking, clubhouse
 - Blogs -> authored, owned, search driven -> wiki, articles, micro blogs -> internet, medium, substack, twitter